mediafoundation/media-network-docs/README.md

-# Media Cloud Documentation
+# Media Network Documentation

-This repository contains documentation for Media Cloud clients and providers.
+This repository contains documentation for Media Network clients and providers.
 It includes a set of markdown files that serve as the source for a static site generated using Docusaurus.

 ## Installation and Running